precice/precice.github.io/pages/docs/installation/installation-source-dependencies.md

 In case you use the docker image of fedora, you need to install the support for environment modules first: `sudo dnf install environment-modules`
 {% endnote %}

-If you don't plan to use RBF mappings in large parallel cases you can continue without installing PETSc and build with `-DPRECICE_PETScMapping=OFF`.
+If you don't plan to use RBF mappings in large parallel cases you can continue without installing PETSc and build with `-DPRECICE_FEATURE_PETSC_MAPPING=OFF`.
 You may need this with older preCICE and Fedora versions (e.g. preCICE v2.1 on Fedora 32 or earlier, see a [related issue](https://github.com/precice/precice/issues/864).

 ### Rocky Linux 9